Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 What Are Some Safe Cheeses?

-Luckily, several kinds of cheese are available that are safe for your pet to eat if you’re simply unable to resist the begging your pup does.
-Mozzarella and cottage cheese have lower amounts of fat in them than cheeses such as brie.
+Luckily, several kinds of cheese are safe for your pet to eat.
+Mozzarella and cottage cheese have lower amounts of fat than cheeses such as brie.
 Swiss and cheddar cheese also make good options for a treat.
-Looking for lower-fat and lower-sodium cheeses that have safe ingredients is your best bet when feeding cheese to your dog.
+Your best bet when feeding cheese to your dog is to look for lower-fat and lower-sodium cheeses that have safe ingredients.

 Brie cheese with a white and blue mold